keabre/TOP-Calculator/planning/plan.md

     - Display a snarky error message if the user tries to divide by 0… and don’t let it crash your calculator!

 ## My rewording of the project for adhanced understanding

+Start by creating functions for add, subtract, multiply and divide.

+We define a operation that we calculate by 2 operands and an operator, each stored in their own variables

+Create a function called 'operate' taking these 3 variables as parameters, which calls a operation function on them

+Using only HTML, create a calculator that has every digit, every operation that we made a function for, a clear button, an equals button and a display.

+Create functions that put numbers on the screen of the display when you click buttons on the calculator.
+The value that is displayed should have its own variable

+Make variables for the first and second number you add into the calculator, and using the one of the operations that user chooses, run operate() when they click '=', and update the calculator display with the result

+Make sure that your calculator doesn't evaluate more than a pair of numbers at one time Make sure numbers with very large decimals are restricted in size to fit the display Generate an error for the case where the user tries to divide by 0, so it doesn't stop the calculator from working